Salzburg Easter Festival

 Dance & Electro

-The Easter Festival intends continuing the newly founded dance and electro programme in 2024, and will be inviting internationally known artists to engage with the topic of Italy and the South.
+The Easter Festival intends continuing the newly founded dance and electro programme in 2025, and will be inviting internationally known artists to engage with the topic Wounds and Wonders.
 Details will be announced at a later date.

 Herbert von Karajan – Salzburg’s great conductor

-The Salzburg Easter Festival was above all the product of a single Salzburger.
-Herbert von Karajan was born on the modern-day Makartsteg, where today his life-size statue stands in a conducting pose.
+The Salzburg Easter Festival was above all the product of a single Salzburger: Herbert von Karajan.
 After studying at the Mozarteum and in Vienna, he conducted the Mozarteum Orchestra for the first time at the age of 20.
 From this first appearance, it was clear that his path would lead to the very top.
 From 1960 onwards, Karajan was an integral part of the Salzburg Festival.
 When, seven years later, with the founding of the Easter Festival, whose leading thereof took over his life, he created a monument not only to himself but also to the music scene in Salzburg.

 Exceptional quality